 Society (Small): Personal & Career Issues, Actors, and Drivers (“S3“).

-STEEPS3 is Foresight University’s expansion of the traditional STEEP foresight scanning framework, and its variants (STREEP, PEST, PESTLE, etc.) which we consider outdated.
+STEEPS3 is Foresight University’s expansion of the traditional STEEP foresight scanning framework, and its variants (STREEP, PEST, PESTLE, etc.) which are much less systematic and useful, in our view.
 In STEEP, S stands for Society, treated as a single category (with no division into the three key levels of culture, organizations, and individuals).
 Science is lumped in with Technology, even though these are two very different things.
 A major advantage of STEEPS3 over other foresight scanning frameworks is that it roughly stacks environmental actors and change drivers in the order of fastest, most powerful, most fundamental, and/or most irreversible first.
 Consider that you, as a foresight professional, don’t have a rough understanding of what’s happening in the relevant science labs and theory impacting your problem, you often cannot adequately evaluate Technology and information futures and option for that domain, as the state of and changes in science are typically driving and constraining those Technology futures.
 Likewise, if you don’t understand Technology changes relevant to your problem, your understanding of environmental and resource issues will in turn be seriously naive, and so on down the list.
 It is of course a judgment to consider STEEP drivers as often faster, more powerful, more fundamental, or more irreversible than the S3 factors (big, medium, and small dimensions of Society), and to believe that, for example STEEP drivers often shape and constrain Society’s options even more than society shapes and constrains them.
 It not necessary to accept this view to use the STEEPS3 model as a scanning framework.
 Acceleration awareness (see entry) argues that Science and Technology are typically the fastest moving sectors, even over Resources and Economics, and these in turn move faster than Politics, as complex systems.
 Where Society fits in this hierarchy of speed is perhaps arguable, but we place it at the end, as many cultures, organizations, and people are increasingly seeking to slow down and simplify as our science and technology speeds up and complexifies all around us.
 We can expect even more of this behavior, an even greater difference between human and machine speeds, if technical advances like Artificial / Natural Intelligence, and political advances like the Basic Income emerge.
 In addition, the Universal evolutionary development model would argue that human society is not fully controlling science and technology, but is rather only controlling its evolutionary aspects, while being subject to its developmental aspects.
 Though these may be small in number, per the 95/5 rule, developmental processes may be, equally as strong as evolutionary ones in their future effect.
 In Evo-devo biology, a good case can be made that development and evolution are equally important to describing change in living systems.
 Finally, we need to recognize that all categorical foresight frameworks are incomplete.
 They are ways to start an environmental scanning process, but we always need to consider “What else?”
 Foor this reason, good frameworks often include a Multifactoral / Other category, to elicit this kind of thinking.

 STEM (Space, Time, Energy, and Matter) compression / STEM efficiency and density increase